NETNODEAG/nodehive-nextjs-minimal-starter/README.md

 Please ensure all changes are made to keep your application functioning correctly.

+## 2. Backend configuration

+### 2.1 Multilanguage Setup

+The minimal starter is configured to support multiple languages.
+To enable this feature, follow these steps:

+Enable Translations for Content Types: Ensure that translations are enabled for all relevant content types in your application.

+Add Additional Languages: Add the additional languages you want to support.
+Make sure to configure the language settings appropriately for each language.

+Configure Prefixes: Set up the URL prefixes for each language.
+This step is crucial to ensure that your application's URLs are correctly routed based on the selected language.

+By following these steps, you will have a fully functional multilingual setup for your application.

 ## 3. Deployment

 ### 3.1 Deploy on Vercel